-The School Board has a prohibition against discrimination/harassment based on race, color, ethnic or national origin, citizenship status, religion, marital status, disability, genetic information, age, political beliefs, sexual orientation, gender, gender identification, social and family background, linguistic preference, pregnancy, and any other basis prohibited by law.
-Students are encouraged to promptly report incidents of discriminatory or harassing conduct to their Principal or the Office of Civil Rights Compliance (CRC) so that the conduct can be addressed before it becomes severe, pervasive, and persistent.
+The School Board has a prohibition against discrimination and harassment based on age, citizenship status, color, disability, ethnic or national origin, Family Medical Leave Act (FMLA), gender, gender identity, genetic information, linguistic preference, marital status, political beliefs, pregnancy, race, religion, retaliation, sexual harassment, sexual orientation, social/family background, and any other basis prohibited by law.
+Students are encouraged to promptly report incidents of discriminatory or harassing conduct to their Principal or the Office of Civil Rights

+Compliance (CRC) so that the conduct can be addressed before it becomes severe, pervasive, and persistent.
+For more information, please contact CRC at (305) 995-1580 or visit http://hrdadeschools.net/civilrights.
 The School Board has also adopted a policy Against Bullying and Harassment with Bullying defined by state law as systematically and chronically inflicting physical harm or psychological distress on one or more students.
 Complaints of bullying should be reported to the Principal promptly.